Bioconductor/bioconductor_docker/best_practices.md

    layer without removing the original installtion layer.
 Please check https://www.fromlatest.io if you have any questions regarding how to optimize the Dockerfile.

-1. The DESCRIPTION file should contain a field `BiocType: Docker`

 1. The README.md file will act as the vignette for the images.
 The README.md should have a clear reasoning on *what* this Dockerfile